-Table 3 shows metal loss (corrosion) was the leading cause of pipeline incidents in 2019, contributing to 16 incidents.
-Pipeline equipment failure was the second leading cause of incidents and contributed to six incidents.
+Table 3 shows metal loss (corrosion) was the leading cause of pipeline incidents in 2020, contributing to 19 incidents.
+Five of these incidents occurred during decommissioning operations of pipeline assets and resulted in minor spills.
+Four incidents occurred during integrity and verification activities, three of these were a discovery of a corrosion feature while testing the pipeline.
+An increase in decommissioning and integrity activities is a positive trend in safely abandoning past-life assets and integrity activities indicate an appropriate level of due diligence in maintenance and verification of pipelines and equipment.
 The interactive web-based BCOGC Incident Map provides the location of pipeline incidents dating back to 2009.
 It includes data on pipeline spills, releases, and damage to active and discontinued pipelines, including the status of incidents.